tuanhcmut/youtube-crawler/README.md

     ```

     The application will be available at `http://127.0.0.1:8000`.

+6. **Modifying url list to crawl**
+   You can set the urls list once the current crawling task is done at frontend by accessing the tracking page located at `http://127.0.0.1`
+   At backend we will be modifying the `urls` global variable located in the `crawl.py` file and then we call `start_crawling(urls)` to do the work

 ## API Documentation

 You can explore and test the API using the interactive documentation provided by FastAPI: